Category: CCF Page

 Are you eligible for Child Care Fund benefits?

-Generally, you are eligible for benefits through the City of New York Education, Child and Eldercare Fund if you:
+Generally, you are eligible for benefits through the 1199SEIU/City of New York Education, Child and Eldercare Fund if you:

-• Are employed on a full-time or part-time (a minimum of 70 hours in a 28-day cycle) basis at a participating 1199SEIU agency/facility or collective bargaining unit that contributes to the CCF;
+• Are employed on a full-time or part-time (a minimum of 70 hours in a 28-day cycle) basis at a participating 1199SEIU agency/facility or are part of a collective bargaining unit that contributes to the Child Care Fund (CCF);

 • Have passed the one-year probationary period at your place of employment;